 The Institute's online catalogue address is: http://library.hs.ias.edu/, there are many links to it from the library's web pages.
 The online catalog contains most titles in the collection and all titles processed after 1983.
 All newly received books and books on order may be found in the online catalogue.
 New books are located in the acquisitions office and may be borrowed.

-The HS-SS Library card catalogue is organized into two parts, old and new.
+The HS-SS Library card catalogue is no longer being updated.
+It is organized into two parts, old and new.
+Our rare book holdings may be seen in the old catalog.
 Materials published after 1983 are listed in the new card catalogue and in the online catalogue.

 The borrowing period is the academic year.
 Members must clear their borrowing records both at the Institute and at Princeton University before leaving.